 How to work in marketing - or a job that's not teaching English - as a foreigner in Japan

-This month, I found a 'how to work in marketing in Japan as a foreigner' blog post on Twitter.
+I found a 'how to work in marketing in Japan as a foreigner' blog post linked by someone on Twitter, liked and RT'd by several friends.
 It'd been written by another non-Japanese person, so I gave it a look.

-This can apply to other situations, like when you're trying to work in some (any) other field than 'teaching English'.
+You can probably apply some of this to other situations too, like if you're trying to find work in Japan in some (any) other field than 'teaching English'.
 YMMV, and ESID.
-But there's no tl;dr, so get reading.
+But there's no tl;dr, so please keep reading.

 Living in Japan vs. applying from outside Japan

-Always check the details for 'visa sponsorship offered/available'.
-If the company won't help with your visa status - which is a crappy standpoint, by the way - you're out of luck.
+Always check the job details for 'visa sponsorship offered/available'.
+If the company won't help with your visa status - which does happen sometimes, but is a massive red flag - then you're out of luck.

 Japanese ability level vs. native language

-When you apply for a work visa, immigration will want your company to explain why they hired you.
-You've rocked up and taken a perfectly good job from a Japanese person.
+When you apply for a work visa, immigration will ask your company to explain why they hired you.
+You've rocked up and taken a perfectly good job that could've been offered to a Japanese person.
 Your employer's got to show why you, a foreigner (gasp), should be doing that work instead.

-In marketing, same as teaching, your advantages are: (partly) previous work experience, and (mostly) your ability to speak another language fluently.
+In marketing, the same as teaching, your advantages are: (partly) previous work experience abroad and/or work aimed at international audiences, and (mostly) your ability to speak another language fluently.
 Whether that's English, or German, or Spanish, or Russian, or Thai.

-As a result, job descriptions aimed at international applicants get long.
-They ask for a lot, and most of it's 'required' not 'beneficial'.
+As a result, job descriptions aimed at international applicants can get long.
+They ask for some very specific things sometimes (down to what you studied at degree level - did I mention having a degree is a massive advantage?), and most of those are 'required' not 'beneficial'.
 If you don't have stand-out skills or experience, there's no reason not to hire a Japanese candidate over you.

 Let's assume you pass the screening and ace the interview.
 Do you need to know Japanese to work at a Japanese company?

-It may or may not be asked for, but being able to speak/write/understand Japanese will help you so much.
-Even if your team works in your native language, your coworkers may have no idea what you're talking about.
+It may or may not be asked for up front, but being able to speak/write/understand Japanese will help you so much.
+Even if your team works in your native language, your coworkers may have no idea what you're talking about sometimes.

-On paper, I was at N3 level when I interviewed with my current place.
+On paper, I was at N3 level when I interviewed with my first company.
 That should've ruled me out for every job going.
-It'd already been a problem for other companies.
+It'd already been a problem for other companies I'd spoken to.
 I still got hired.

 My English level trumped my Japanese level, by a long way.
 I've built on my Japanese ability since I started working, too.
 The company appreciates the effort, and it makes the job easier.